 - Put a bag of ice on them for a few minutes.

 - Also, when you’re laying down in bed, lift your legs up and put them on the wall with your heels touching them, keeping them as straight as possible.
 You’ll feel relief immediately.
 It’s difficult to stay in this position for more than five minutes.
 However, you’ll be able to hold the position for longer with some practice.

 - Apply a cold compress (it could even be a package of frozen vegetables) covered in a cloth so that there isn’t direct contact with your skin and it doesn’t burn you.
 When it gets warm, put it back in the freezer so that it freezes again and you can apply it later.

-- If you have a sprain, tendinitis, pain, or twists, alternate wrapping it with cold and hot vinegar.
-Heat equal parts vinegar and water in a saucepan for five minutes.
+- If you have a sprain, tendinitis, or pain, wrap your ankles with cold and hot vinegar alternatively.
+Heat equal parts vinegar and water in a pot for five minutes.
 Soak a towel in it and wrap your ankle with it.
-Leave it on for a few minutes and repeat the same process but with cold vinegar.
+Leave on for a few minutes and repeat the same process but with cold vinegar.
 Do it three times with each temperature.

-- An effective exercise for swollen ankles: sit on the floor and stretch your legs out.
-Turn our ankle clockwise and counterclockwise, fifteen times on each side.
-You will also improve blood circulation.
+- An effective exercise for swollen ankles: Sit on the floor and stretch your legs out.
+Turn your ankles clockwise and counterclockwise, fifteen times on each side.
+This will also help improve blood circulation.

-Images courtesy of Sandy Austin, Valeries, jo marshall, Cakersandco, Gainesvegas
+Images courtesy of Sandy Austin, Valeries, jo marshall, Cakersandco, and Gainesvegas.